isharghura/mathquiz/README.md

-# Math quiz to test your math skills
+# Math quiz to test your math skillscu